yoctoproject/poky/documentation/sdk-manual/intro.rst

    within the Yocto Project.

 The remainder of this manual describes how to use the extensible and standard SDKs.
-Information also exists in appendix form that describes how you can build, install, and modify an SDK.
+There is also information in appendix form describing how you can build, install, and modify an SDK.